sr.skipnav.Zum Inhalt springen sr.skipnav.Zum Hauptmenü springen sr.skipnav.Zu den Kontaktinformationen

 "City Wall" Via Ferrata

-Open to all, the City Wall is located at the end of Linzer Gasse.
-The access point is next to the parking garage in Glockengasse.
-Between March 1 and June 30, during which time the City Wall is off limits, climbers have to take a backseat to the birds that are nesting on the mountainside.
-This climbing route is also closed in bad weather conditions.
+The freely accessible area of the City Wall is located at the end of Linzer Gasse.
+The entrance is right next to the parking garage on Glockengasse.
+Between March 1 and June 30, climbers have secondary access; the via ferrata is then closed to protect nesting birds.
+It is also not permitted to enter during inclement weather.

 ROUTE 1 - Kapuziner-Gams Route - challenging